KseniiaPrytkova/get_next_line/README.md

 - i_am_string_maker.h
 - sample.line

-i'm using my own library, so i also need (u can use standerat libc, just remove ft_ before functions):
+i'm using my own library, so i also need (u can use standart libc, just remove ft_ before functions):

 - libft.a
 - libft.h